 There is no need to take any anti-malarial medication.
 If you’re visiting Japan in the summer or autumn you will encounter mosquitoes, therefore we recommend that you take mosquito repellent with you.

 We encourage our clients to travel with a Japanese phrasebook and make an effort to learn some key words and phrases.

 When dining with others in Japan, it is customary and polite to say "itadakimasu" ("I gratefully receive") before eating and "gochisosama” ("thank you for the meal") after finishing the meal.
 For more about Japanese cuisine, read our Japan Food Guide.

-If you’d like to plan a holiday to Japan, please call our Luxury Travel Specialists on 0203 143 4293 or send an online enquiry to start designing your dream Japan trip today.
+If you'd like to plan a holiday to Japan, call our Luxury Travel Specialists for a chat about your dream trip or fill out our no-obligation enquiry form.